-The institute of Museums of Rwanda comprises of 6 museums in total with headquarters in Huye district.
-Below are the different museums in Rwanda and the areas they focus on
+Rwanda is very committed to keeping and sharing their history with both the locals and international visitors hence the governments commitment to keeping and funding the Museums.
+The institute of Museums of Rwanda comprises of 6 museums in total with headquarters in Huye district located throughout the country open for visitors throughout the year.
+Below are the different museums in Rwanda and the areas they focus.

 Rwanda Museum of Natural History – Kandt House

 Rwanda museum of natural history also known as Kandt house is located in Kigali city on Nyarugenge hill.
 It was the former residence of Richard Kandt a German scientist and imperialist who was the first to reside in Rwanda as all the former governors where ruling from outside Rwanda.
 His home was converted into the Museum of Natural History by the Rwandan government to celebrate him and his work and to symbolize the evolution of the ground, animals, and plants showing their interdependence on each other.

 The Kandt house is a must visit while on your Kigali city tour, among other sites on your itinerary.
 Its location in the city makes it an ideal stopover for any one in Kigali regardless of how much time you have in the city.